Shopify/web-configs/Decision records/09 - We do not use fragments tied to React components.md

 }
 ```

-Because we generate types for the GraphQL queries, we get the strong guarantee that the data the `Product` component is passing to `Seo` matches its expectations, and the `Seo` component is able to present an elegant API for itself, rather than being restricted to the shape of the GraphQL API (where SEO details are nested under a dedicated object).
+Because we generate types for the GraphQL queries, we are still sure that the data the `Product` component is passing to `Seo` matches its expectations.
+At the same time, the `Seo` component is now able to present an elegant API for itself, rather than being restricted to the shape of the GraphQL API.